oracle/terraform-provider-oci/README.md

 ### DB Systems timeout
 DB Systems can take up to an hour to provision.
 Terraform times out after 5 minutes.
 Ensure the DB System is the last resource you provision in a configuration.

-### Block volumes
-The size of a block volume cannot be specified, volumes created by Terraform are 256GB.

 #### About the provider
 This provider was written on behalf of Oracle by [MustWin.](http://mustwin.com/)